 For example, Let’s say your website ranked #1 for “Best Toyota Dealer in Dallas,” but mobile-indexing dropped your dealership to spot #5.
 Already that is not a great outcome, but it is now much easier for your mobile-first competitor to jump to the top spot.
 On top of that, the time your competitor spends in the top spot will mean their own SEO is growing stronger, and they’re gaining more traffic.
 Even if you do update to a mobile-first website, it isn’t guaranteed that you’ll be able to get back your former position quickly — or at all.

-The lesson here: do no delay in implementing mobile first.
+The lesson here: do not delay in implementing mobile-first.
 The early-adopters are already reaping the benefits, and it is time to make the change before getting left behind.

 One of the major ways that failing to adopt a mobile-first website can impact your car marketing is by ruining customer experience.